Meet Our Facilitators

 Kitsap County, Washington

-Leah is founder and director of the Compassionate Listening Project.
-She holds a masters degree in Public Policy and Administration from the Evans School at the University of Washington, where she also completed her coursework for an MA in Middle Eastern Studies.
-Leah is recognized as a leader in Jewish-Palestinian reconciliation, having led 26 citizen delegations to Jordan, Israel/Palestine, and Syria/Lebanon.
+Leah is founder and co-director of the Compassionate Listening Project.
+She holds a masters degree in Public Policy and Administration from the University of Washington, where she also completed her coursework for an MA in Middle Eastern Studies.
+Leah is recognized as a leader in Jewish-Palestinian reconciliation, having led 26 delegations to Israel & Palestine, and one to Syria & Lebanon.
 She produced three documentaries about the conflict, including Children of Abraham, and co-founded the Jewish-German Compassionate Listening Project.
-Leah began teaching CL in Israel and Palestine in 1999, and since that time has taught world wide.
-Leah is also a facilitator of Systems and Family Constellations and integrates Constellations into her trainings.
-Leah is a recipient of the Yoga Journal’s “Karma Yoga Award”.
-Her work has been profiled in many articles and books.
-She mentors many facilitators through the certification program and is available for mentoring and coaching sessions.
+Leah began teaching CL in Israel and Palestine in 1999, and has taught worldwide since.
+She is a facilitator of Systems and Family Constellations and integrates Constellations into her trainings.
+Leah is a recipient of the Yoga Journal’s “Karma Yoga Award” and her work has been profiled in many articles and books.
+She enjoys mentoring new facilitators through the certification program and loves coaching.
+Contact Leah here.

 Maha El Taji